This page contains a POC to demonstrate how a Native App can use Phase 1.5 to authenticate a user and extract basic information of interest.

 The POC is written in golang and tested on Linux Ubuntu 22.04.3 LTS

-The application itself uses the OAuth2 code flow to
+The application itself uses the OAuth2 code

 To achieve that, you provide the following values in the environment: